Banshee

 When using the hovering approach, I generally use thrust-firing to improve my targeting, particularly when a long way off.
 Just make a brief forwards motion each time you fire, to make the shot straighter and faster.
 Of course, when using the low tight loop approach, you're automatically using thrust-firing.
 If a Jackal's plasma ball is heading for you as you hover, you can simply let yourself freefall slightly so the shot goes over the top.
 The same goes for Hunter blasts and Wraith shots, if you care to hold your nerve.

 In tackling a collection of enemy, preferably take out any Shades first as they have the range to damage you.
 To minimize the amount of fire you take, fly around them until you're ready to send in a shot from the fuel rod cannon.
 Their fire will usually lag well behind you.
-Briefly dive in to release the shot, then back out.
+Briefly dive in to release the shot, then veer away.

-Did you know that the 'A' button causes you to descend vertically?
-You can potentially use that for landing, though personally I tend to just swoop in.
+When you're using thrust, the 'A' button causes you to descend almost vertically (there's still some forward movement, as with freefalling).
+You can potentially use that for landing, but personally I just swoop in, and I have to say that the 'A' button seems redundant.

 Anti-Banshee tactics

-On foot, the easiest way to take out a Banshee is with a pistol.
-On Heroic it takes something like 15 shots, causing Elite ejection in just a few seconds.
-Maybe use the zoomed view when it's far off.
-Maybe use automatic fire when it's not veering about too much.
-When it dives in on an attacking run, preferably take cover before your shield starts bleeping, then pop back out and resume firing as it veers off and away.
+On foot, it's easy to take out a Banshee with a pistol.
+On Legendary it takes 23 rounds, on Heroic 20, on Normal 17 and on Easy just 10.
+Maybe use the zoomed view when it's far off, and maybe use automatic fire when it's not veering about too much.
+When it dives in on an attacking run, preferably take cover before your shield starts bleeping, then pop back out and resume firing when it angles way.
+It'll veer off as soon as you become sufficiently obscured.

 The plasma rifle and plasma pistol can also be used.
 Actually, it's a nice challenge to see how quickly you can do the job with these weapons in combination.
 You can do the most damage when it's heading straight for you.
 Rapid shots from the plasma pistol would do nicely there; pile them into the nose until forced to duck back under cover.
 When it veers off, you could switch to the plasma rifle and try to continue getting hits, which is where your skill in leading the target and anticipating course changes can make a big difference.
 Or you could send a 'chaser shot' after it; a plasma ball that chases after the Banshee and homes in, though the pilot may veer away before it catches up.
 It's great fun delivering the final blow to a smoking Banshee that way.
 The pilot thinks he's getting away, then the chaser finally catches up and BOOM!
 Comical stuff, and very satisfying.
-A chaser shot is best fired when the Banshee is still very close to you and preferably flying almost directly away.
+A chaser shot is best fired when the Banshee is still quite close to you and preferably flying almost directly away.
 I often make a brief run to line myself up behind it as best I can, then send the shot off using thrust-firing.
+With it's tremendous range, a plasma pistol is also good for taking down a Banshee on an attack run while it's still distant.

 If you've got a Warthog handy, the chain-gun is likely to make pretty short work of a Banshee of course.
 If you use it yourself though, you run the risk of getting blasted with a Banshee bolt if you let it come in on a diving run.
 It would be safer to let a Marine man the gun while you drive around evasively.